eccsm/LinguanaApp/PRIVACY_POLICY.md

 ### READ_EXTERNAL_STORAGE Permission
 - **Why we need it:** To access downloaded learning materials and content
 - **What we access:** Only app-specific files and user-selected content

+### AD_ID Permission
+- **Why we need it:** Required for apps using Google AdMob advertising on Android 13+
+- **What it does:** Allows the app to access the Advertising ID for personalized ads
+- **Your control:** You can reset your Advertising ID or opt-out of personalized ads in device settings
+- **Industry standard:** This is a standard practice for all apps that show advertisements

 ---